 The Company records its investment in its subsidiaries under the equity method of accounting as prescribed in ASC 323-10, Investments-Equity Method and Joint Ventures.
-Such investment is presented on the condensed balance sheets as "Investment in subsidiaries" and share of the subsidiaries' profit or loss as "Share of (loss) profit from subsidiaries" on the condensed statements of operations.
+Such investment is presented on the condensed balance sheets as "Investment in subsidiaries" and share of the subsidiaries' profit or loss as "Share of profit (loss) from subsidiaries" on the condensed statements of comprehensive income.
+Under the equity method of accounting, the Company shall adjust the carrying amount of the investment for its share of the subsidiary's cumulative losses until the investment balance reaches zero, unless it is contractually obligated to continue to pick up the subsidiary's losses.
+The Company confirmed its unlimited financial support to its subsidiaries for their operations.
+Consequently, the Company recognized RMB454,862,000 (US\$73,010,385) of its share of cumulative losses in excess of its investment in "Losses in excess of investments" as of December 31, 2012.